pjsvis/simple-graph/www/docs/groq-cli-integration.md

 # Groq-CLI Integration Guide

-This guide explains how to integrate The Loom knowledge graph database module with Groq-CLI.
+This guide explains how to integrate the knowledge graph database module with Groq-CLI.

 ## 📋 Files to Copy